Thank you for visiting our website and for your interest in our company and our products and services. The protection

 Further information on data protection at MailChimp can be found at: https://mailchimp.com/legal/privacy/

 You can revoke your consent to the storage of the data as well as their use for sending the newsletter at any time.

-11. Passing personal data for order processing
+10. Passing personal data for order processing

-11.1.
+10.1.
 General information

 We pass on your payment data to the commissioned credit institution as part of the processing of payments.

-11.2 Purchase on account
+10.2 Purchase on account